bartosz-zasada/use-case-executor/doc/02-use-cases-in-symfony.md

 ## Response Processors

-To implement a Request Processor, create a class that extends ```RequestProcessorInterface```.
+To implement a Response Processor, create a class that extends ```ResponseProcessorInterface```.
 It contains two methods:
 ```processResponse()``` and ```handleException()```.

 ```